ZacharyWesterman/paisley/docs/functions.md

 - `splice(list: array[any], start: number, end: number, replacement: array[any]) -> array[any]`
   - Remove or replace elements from an array.
 - `sum(...) -> number`
   - Calculate the sum of a list of values.
+This is identical to calling `reduce(..., +)`.
 - `update(list: array[any], index: number, new_value: any) -> array[any]`
   - Replace an element in an array at the given index.
 If the index is out of bounds, the original array is returned.